MicahParks/keyfunc/README.md

 * Custom cryptographic algorithms can be used.
 Make sure to use [`jwt.RegisterSigningMethod`](https://pkg.go.dev/github.com/golang-jwt/jwt/v4#RegisterSigningMethod) before parsing JWTs.
 For an example, see the `examples/custom` directory.
+* The remote JWKS resource can be refreshed manually using the `.Refresh` method.
+This can bypass the rate limit, if the option is set.

 ## Notes
 Trailing padding is required to be removed from base64url encoded keys inside a JWKS.
 This is because RFC 7517 defines